Letter of Legal Action for not Paying Salary

 Dear Ms. Elizabeth,

-I am writing to discuss my case regarding payment of final pay cheque.
-I resigned from the position of ________ with one month notice on July 29, 20xx.
+I am writing to discuss my case regarding the payment of the final pay cheque.
+I resigned from the position of [X] with one month’s notice on July 29, 20xx.
 My resignation was accepted unconditionally.
-As per the organization policies, I obtained a clearance certificate and returned all property of the organization.
-However, when I went to claim my pay cheque, it was not ready, and I was asked to collect at a later date.
-Since then, I have made several visits to the accounts department, however, I still haven’t received my cheque.
+As per the organization’s policies, I obtained a clearance certificate and returned all property of the organization.

 Having fulfilled all legal obligations and given adequate time, I have now decided to take legal action against your company for breach of contract.
 You shall receive a legal notice from my lawyer within this week.